autumnHoward/hello-world/README.md

 # hello-world
-an exercise for the sake of learning and time-honored tradition
+an exercise for the sake of learning, time-honored tradition... and for those who eat tacos on the moon.
+Which, I am happy to say, are not superior to Earth tacos.